Photo Credit: KE Documentary

 With my recent visits with my naturopath doctor, studying and getting down to the bottom of my hormone/reproductive issues and helping my friends postpartum, I realized I really have a passion for being a birth Doula.
 Being a very stable, calm person helps me be effective in taking care of others through physical discomfort and supporting them emotionally and mentally while working to achieve their ideal birth plan.
-Through my knowledge of books, birth Doula training, chiropractor, naturopath, aromatherapy, acupressure, birth experiences, being an athlete, having a degree in biology, other birth workers and friends I have gained more knowledge to help support birthing families through their natural birth experience, postpartum support and parenting needs.
+Through my knowledge of books, birth Doula training, chiropractor, naturopath, aromatherapy, acupressure, birth experiences, being an athlete, having a degree in biology, other birth workers, and friends I have gained more knowledge to help support birthing families through their natural birth experience, postpartum support and parenting needs.
 I feel very confident with my doula skills and techniques I can help babies cross the finish line, nothing but natural.
 I have created my own natural birth workshop for expecting couples who desire a natural birth experience, Train for Birth.

 At this point in my life, Rob and I have been happily married for 20+ years, we reside in Kennedale, Texas.
-Wyatt and Raeley are now 19 and 18.
-They keep us busy with Jiu Jitsu, volleyball, soccer and college activities.
-I am a stay at home mom, loves to scrapbook, enjoys camp gladiator workouts, eating organically healthy and using essential oils.
-I have a Yorkie named Zeegan, I am a Scientology Volunteer Minister, a doTERRA wellness advocate and I own a home based business with my sister, custom designing rhinestone shirts, 2 Kraftee Chix, www.2krafteechix.com.
+Wyatt and Raeley are now 22 and 20.
+They both have full time jobs and doing well in life.
+I am a retired stay at home mom, house wife, loves to scrapbook, enjoys camp gladiator workouts, eating organically healthy and using essential oils.
+I am a Scientology Volunteer Minister and a doTERRA wellness advocate.

 Healthy Mommy, Healthy Baby, LABOR ON!